Toafu/Genshin-Impact-Reminders/README.md

 ## Features
 •Daily agenda that displays available talent and ascension materials and where to find them

-•Detailed descriptions of characters and weapons with (soon™) additional information about recommended builds and strategies
+•Detailed descriptions of characters and weapons with additional information about recommended builds and strategies.

 •Dynamic server time zone support